Citrix Blogs

 1. It is only supported when the machine profile is in use.

-3. Type is optional and when not specified will default to Regular.
+2. Type is optional and can have one of two values: Spot and Regular.
+When not specified will default to Regular

 1. Host Groups: If dedicated hosts are being used, then the hosts in the host group must support the ServiceOffering